 Mr. Quintanilla is a Spanish-speaking, bicultural clinical social worker at CAS.
 He received his BA in political science and history, and completed his master’s in social work at UC Berkeley.
 Prior to receiving his master’s degree, he worked in community-based organizations focusing on families who were homeless in the Bay Area.
 Alex provided case management services at Compass Family Services, Catholic Charities, and was the director of Compass SF HOME.
 Following his master’s degree and prior to working at CAS, Alex worked at A Better Way, Inc. as a mental health clinician focusing on providing mental health services for families within San Francisco's child welfare system.
 Alex utilizes a variety of modalities and interventions including child-parent psychotherapy, the attachment, regulation, and competency treatment framework; motivational interviewing; cognitive behavioral therapy, mindfulness, and Circle of Security.
 Alex‘s personal history as an undocumented immigrant from El Salvador and a survivor of a home with domestic abuse as a child influences his work, interest, and his commitment to the field.

-Ms. Salas is a bilingual, bicultural, licensed marriage and family therapist who is currently the intake coordinator and a clinician with CAS.
+Ms. Salas is a bilingual, bicultural, licensed marriage and family therapist and a licensed clinician with CAS.
 She has years of experience providing community based services in the Los Angeles and Bay areas with an emphasis on adolescent mental health.
 She received her BA in psychology from CSU Long Beach and her MSc in clinical psychology at San Francisco State University.
 Prior to joining CAS, Ms. Salas worked as lead clinician, educator and mentor at Instituto Familiar de la Raza, Inc.’s youth program La Cultura Cura.
 She provided youth and parent groups, trauma-informed consultation, and therapy to Latino immigrant youth & families.
 Ms. Salas is trained in family-based treatment (FBT) and child-parent psychotherapy (CPP).
 She is passionate about family specific interventions for adolescents dealing with adjustment difficulties, traumas, depression, anxiety, and disordered eating.

 Dr. Stuart is a Clinical Associate Professor in the Department of Psychiatry at UCSF and Division of Infant, Child and Adolescent Psychiatry (ICAP) at ZSFG.
 She is the Director of the APA CAS Multicultural Training Program.
 Dr. Stuart received her doctorate in clinical psychology at UC Berkeley, where she studied emotional functioning in psychosis.
 Subsequently, she completed her internship at the San Francisco VA Medical Center and a postdoctoral fellowship at UCSF.
 Dr. Stuart is already well-known to our UCSF psychiatry community as she has been a staff psychologist at the UCSF Young Adult and Family Center (YAFC) since 2009 and was most recently the clinical director of the YAFC Multigenerational Trauma Clinic.
 Dr. Stuart specializes in providing evidence-based treatment to high-risk adolescents, young adults, and their families including for youth who are chronically depressed and engage in self-harm.
 Dr. Stuart has extensive expertise in dialectical behavior therapy and cognitive behavioral therapy as well as in assessment and treatment of early psychosis and serious mental illness.
 From 2009 to 2016, she served as the director of clinical training for the UCSF Department of Psychiatry Prodrome Assessment Research and Treatment Program.
 Dr. Stuart also has longstanding experience in training and supervising community-based mental health professionals in evidence-based clinical assessment and treatment for youth.
 She has a clear and strong commitment and dedication to integrating issues of diversity and multiculturalism in all aspects of her clinical work, teaching/mentoring and research.